teach-afp/www/input/lecture5.md

   things right!

   <div class="alert alert-info">
-  We will use these laws later to derive an efficient implementation of the library!
+  This is the **domain knowledge**, which we will use later to gain performance!
   </div>

     * Monads